 Website

 First railroad runnel in the U.S.!
 2.5-mile trail on the old Allegheny Portage Railroad bed.
-Handicapped accessible and open to walkers and bicyclists.
+ADA accessible and open to walkers and bicyclists.
 Trailhead parking near the town of Mineral Point.
 Connects to the Path of the Flood Trail.

 Website